 Partner Roles and Responsibilities

 NEA is currently inviting interested stakeholders from the entire e-waste value chain to become partners of the NVP.
-If you fall into any of the following groups of stakeholders, you are welcome to apply to be a partner.
+If your company falls under any of the following groups of stakeholders, you are welcome to apply to be a partner.

 The descriptions and responsibilities of stakeholders under the partnership are outlined below: